A2-NieR/fullstack-open-vue/docs/0/part0a.md

 To save your progress during exercises it is recommended to use Git.
 For instructions, see [Git and GitHub tutorial for beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

 Install some sensible text editor that supports web development.
 [Visual Studio Code](https://code.visualstudio.com/) is highly recommended.
+A lot of Vue developers use the VS Code extension [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) which includes handy features like syntax highlighting and autocompletion, though it is generally recommended to type everything manually for a better learning effect.

 Don't code with Nano, Notepad or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to Visual Studio Code.